envoyproxy/gateway/site/content/en/latest/user/oidc.md

 Follow the steps from the [Quickstart](../quickstart) guide to uninstall Envoy Gateway and the example manifest.

-Delete the SecurityPolicy and the secret
+Delete the SecurityPolicy and the secret:

 ```shell
 kubectl delete securitypolicy/oidc-example